dayoisnoob/Switch/README.md

 🚧 Known Limitations
-A few things noted during a self-review of this codebase, kept here deliberately rather than swept under the rug:
+A few things noted during a self-review of this codebase:

   *No Periodic Rebalance Job: There is currently no job to rebalance fractional-indexing keys.
 This is fine at the current scale, but would be required if a single column saw very heavy, sustained reordering.